johnpeart/johnpeart.github.io/src/posts/blogpost/2018-12-05-national-lgbt-survey-things-that-didnt-surprise-me.md

 ## 2. Holding hands

-More than two-thirds of respondents said they wouldn't hold their same-sex partner's hand in public for fear of a negative reaction.
+More than two-thirds of respondents said they wouldn't hold their same-sex partner’s hand in public for fear of a negative reaction.
 This figure grabbed headlines when the announcement was made: I think it jarred with those who thought that with legislation like same-sex marriage, LGBT people had achieved full equality.

 It didn't surprise me at all, nor did it surprise anyone I spoke to who was LGBT.
 I avoid holding hands in public -- just like [I lie to my hairdresser](/2018/10/11/i-lied-to-my-hairdresser) -- because I fear a negative reaction; and it doesn't surprise me that I'm in the majority (at least in this sample).